| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 but in what state is up to us.

-normal for local 'weather' to be hard to forecast, and change rapidly
+normal for regional 'weather' to be hard to forecast, and change

 Climatic "signal" vs. "noise" (fluctuation from ocean & solar cycles): Just the beginning (Updated here)